misumisumi/nixos-desktop-config/README.md

 This repository is now working.

 ## Common Installation Guide
-1. Run `preprocess.sh`
+1. Run `try_nixos/preprocess.sh`
     - Patch to `flake.nix`.
-    - If you want to restore, you can run `preprocess.sh --restore`
+    - If you want to restore, you can run `try_nixos/preprocess.sh --restore`
 2. Choice install target
     - See [NixOS Installation Guide](#NixOS-Installation-Guide) if you use nix as linux distribution.
     - See [Non NixOS Installation Guide](#Non-NixOS-Installation-Guide) if you use nix as package and .dotfiles manager on other linux distribution.